-- Special incident reporting of deaths by Alta California Regional Center (ACRC) was reviewed by comparing deaths entered into the Client Master File for the review period with special incident reports (SIR) of deaths received by the Department of Developmental Services (DDS). - 2.
-The records of the 88 consumers selected for the Home and Community-Based Services (HCBS) Waiver sample were reviewed to determine that all required special incidents were reported to DDS during the review period. - 3.
+- 1. Special incident reporting of deaths by ACRC was reviewed by comparing deaths entered into the Client Master File for the review period with special incident reports (SIR) of deaths received by the Department of Developmental Services (DDS). - 2.
+The records of the 89 consumers selected for the Home and Community-Based Services (HCBS) Waiver sample were reviewed to determine that all required special incidents were reported to DDS during the review period. - 3.
 A supplemental sample of 10 consumers who had special incidents reported to DDS within the review period was assessed for timeliness of reporting and documentation of follow-up activities.
-The follow-up activities were assessed for being timely, appropriate to the situation, resulting in an outcome that ensures the consumer is protected from adverse consequences, and that risks are either minimized or eliminated.

-- 1. ACRC reported all deaths during the review period to DDS. - ACRC reported all special incidents in the sample of 88 records selected for the HCBS Waiver review to DDS. - 3.
-ACRC's vendors reported all 10 (100 percent) incidents in the supplemental sample within the required timeframes. - ACRC reported all 10 (100 percent) incidents to DDS within the required timeframes. - 5.
+The follow-up activities were assessed for being timely, appropriate to the situation, resulting in an outcome that ensures the consumer is protected from adverse consequences, and that risks are either minimized or eliminated. - III.
+Results of Review - 1.
+ACRC reported all deaths during the review period to DDS. - 2.
+ACRC reported all special incidents in the sample of 89 records selected for the HCBS Waiver review to DDS. - 3.
+ACRC's vendors reported nine of the ten (90 percent) applicable incidents in the supplemental sample within the required timeframes. - 4.
+ACRC reported eight of the ten (80 percent) incidents to DDS within the required timeframes. - 5.
 ACRC's follow-up activities on consumer incidents were appropriate for the severity of the situations for the 10 incidents.